 Healthcare agencies use the National Vetting Bureau (NVB) to provide a disclosure for each applicant.
-The assessment of your suitability is the responsibility of the relevant organisation.
-Offers are conditional and could subsequently be withdrawn if you do not meet the garda/police vetting requirements.
-We have no involvement in garda vetting.
+The assessment of suitability is the responsibility of the relevant organisation.
+Offers are conditional and could subsequently be withdrawn if garda/police vetting requirements are not met.
+NMBI have no involvement in garda vetting.